 John Kaneklides: Tell me a bit about yourself and your background.

 FY: Based on my experience, I have realized there are a lot of gaps that many financial institutions don’t know about or have enough resources to put a program like this together.
 Smaller institutions are making due with limited resources and a program like this will help them do a successful gap analysis.
-At Elliott Davis, and many other firms, we don’t like to have a lot of findings and we want our clients to do their best to cover all the risks associated with IT and security.
+At firms, we don’t like to have a lot of findings and we want our clients to do their best to cover all the risks associated with IT and security.
 This audit program will help a financial institution identify what could be a surprise and can streamline the process before you have someone from outside the company correct an issue.

 JK: It sounds like this program can really benefit an organization.
 If you were coming into your annual Information Technology and Security audit at an organization and you saw that the auditor had completed this project, would that alter your audit program?

-FY: If they have followed the procedures we outlined in the program, they should have all the documentation in place and all the key points together.
+FY: If they have followed the procedures outlined in the program, they should have all the documentation in place and all the key points together.
 This would save us as external auditors a lot of effort.
 Consequently, it would allow us to focus on the real issues, or real risk.
 We could spend more of our time on higher risk issues and help and consult the financial institution of a process that is much easier for them to follow.
 These time savings, on our end, would also allow us to give more specific advice!
 As I am sure your subscribers know, it is impossible to address everything, but if an audit department had completed this program before we came in, we could better address more risks for your financial institution.